sbrl/research-smflooding/README.md

 ## Licence
-This code is released under the GNU General Public License v3.
-The full license text is included in the `LICENSE` file in this repository.
-Tldr legal have a [great summary](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)) of the license if you're interested.
+All the code in this repository is released under the GNU Affero General Public License unless otherwise specified.
+The full license text is included in the [`LICENSE.md` file](./LICENSE.md) in this repository.
+GNU [have a great summary of the licence](https://www.gnu.org/licenses/#AGPL) which I strongly recommend reading before using this software.

 Other licences can *potentially* be negotiated on request.